wireapp/wire-server/deploy/services-demo/README.md

 It is however very straightforward to setup all the necessary dependencies to run `wire-server` and it is what we use in our integration tests as well (as can be seen in our [integration bash script](../../services/integration.sh)).

 ### Common problems

-> Schema Version too old!
-Expecting at least: <...>, but got: <...> when running `./demo.sh`.

-If there are schema changes and you don't force pull the docker migrations, you may run out of sync.
-We recommend that you run the following:

-`docker-compose pull && docker-compose up`

-Which will ensure that your DB schema is up to date.

 > nginx: [alert] could not open error log file: open() "/var/log/nginz/error.log" failed (2: No such file or directory)